Pack your bags for this show-stopping Bullaccia hike, in the heart of The Dolomites!

 If you are spending time in South Tyrol, it’s another great addition for any itinerary.
 Whether as a day hike or a cable car ride to lunch & a view.

 Turning back further east you get a magnificent view of the Marmolada range, the tallest in The Dolomites.
-And it’s neighbor, the Sella plateau shaped range.
+As well as its neighbor, the Sella range.

 The path back to the cable car lands you directly in front of what may be my favorite Mountain View in South Tyrol, the famous peaks of Sassolungo & Sassopiatto.